amida-tech/orange-api/README.md

 ### Push Notifications

-`PUSH_NOTIFICATION_ENABLED` (Required) [`false`] WARNING: When `true`, the other push notification-related environment variables must be set correctly.
+`PUSH_NOTIFICATIONS_ENABLED` (Required) [`false`] WARNING: When `true`, the other push notification-related environment variables must be set correctly.
 Not doing so is an unsupported state that is error and crash prone.

 `NOTIFICATION_SERVICE_URL` [`http://localhost:4003/api`] The URL of the Notification Service API.
 - The URL of the staging Notification Server is `https://orange-notification-staging.amida-services.com/api`